 - details on the policies that the British Council abides by India provisions.

 This information is updated from time to time.
-This content was last updated on August 2018.
+This content was last updated in September 2020.

 Privacy and cookies